Antonio-Cruciani/PERCIS/README.md

-# Estimating Percolation Centrality with Progressive Sampling and Non-uniform Sampling #
+# Fast Percolation Centrality Approximation with Importance Sampling #

 This repository contains the implementation of our approximation algorithm PercIS, supporting our paper ["Fast Percolation Centrality Approximation with Importance Sampling"]().